 strokes every year.

-- · Source (sole or multiple) is sometimes placed on
+- · Source (single+ or multiple) is sometimes placed

 are sole source or they know who their competition is.
 The result: